-- Third-Party Payments: Persons providing advice on behalf of our firm are Registered Representatives of Osaic Wealth, Inc., a broker-dealer, and/or are licensed as independent insurance agents.
-These persons will earn commission-based compensation in connection with the purchase and sale of securities and/or insurance products transacted and held outside of the advisory account.
-Commission-based compensation earned by these persons is separate and in addition to our advisory fees.
-This practice presents a conflict of interest because they have an incentive to recommend investment and insurance products based on the compensation received rather than solely based on your needs. - Arlen Corporation, the owner of Arlen Capital, is a licensed insurance agency in the state of Rhode Island and is licensed with several insurance companies.
-Clients are under no obligation to purchase insurance products recommended; however, any commissions are paid to Arlen Corporation or its agents.
-This presents a conflict of interest.
+Third-Party Payments: Persons providing investment advice on behalf of our firm are licensed as independent insurance agents.
+These persons will earn commission-based compensation for selling insurance products.
+Insurance commissions are separate and in addition to our advisory fees.
+This practice presents a conflict of interest because they have an incentive to recommend insurance products to you for the purpose of generating commissions rather than solely based on your needs.

-Refer to our Form ADV Part 2A Brochure, Items 5, 10, 12, and 14 by clicking this link ADV Part 2 to help you understand what conflicts exist.
+Refer to our Form ADV Part 2A by clicking this link https://adviserinfo.sec.gov/firm/brochure/172979 to help you understand what conflicts exist.

-How might your conflicts of interest affect me, and how will you address them?
+· How might your conflicts of interest affect me, and how will you address them?